Naga12031998/Instacar/README.md

 **Features**:

-The person can edit their profile details whenever they need after the successful authentication.
-User can able to tweet in their dashboard and they can also tweet using the hash-tags.
-Users can able to see whom they are following and who are their followers.
+* The person can edit their profile details whenever they need after the successful authentication.
+* User can able to tweet in their dashboard and they can also tweet using the hash-tags.
+* Users can able to see whom they are following and who are their followers.

-The home page consists of Six button.
-The users can able to delete their tweets there and can able to search tweets based on the hash-tags and they can see the tweets[whom they follow] in the feed.
-The user can also post what is happening in their surrounding.
+* The home page consists of Six button.
+The users can able to delete their tweets there
+* User can able to search tweets based on the hash-tags
+* They can see the tweets[whom they follow] in the feed.
+* The user can also post what is happening in their surrounding.

 **Future Scopes:**